 You won’t brag about this knowledge.
 You won’t become that annoying guy who acts like he knows a lot more than everyone else in the room.
 You’ll just be that interesting person who never stops learning and always has something interesting to add to a conversation.
 Cheers to that!

 Hillary Hope is a part-time writer and a full-time reader.
-As an author for Assignment Masters, she keeps discovering new points of interest.
-Her goal in life is simple: Don’t waste your time.
-Learn something fun every single day!
+As an author, she keeps discovering new points of interest.
+Her goal in life is simple: Don’t waste your time and learn something fun every single day!

 Copyright © 2012-2019 Learning Mind.
 All rights reserved.
 For permission to reprint, contact us.